-Starting with the Friendship, Commerce and Navigation Treaty between the United States and China of 1946, a growing number of bilateral treaties include provisions like the one proposed in the US 2012 BIT model, which reads: 'Nothing in this Treaty shall be construed . . . to preclude a Party from applying measures that it considers necessary for the fulfilment of its obligations with respect to the maintenance or restoration of international peace or security, or the protection of its own essential security interests.'^[10]
+Starting with the Friendship, Commerce and Navigation Treaty between the US and China of 1946, a growing number of bilateral treaties include provisions like the one proposed in the US 2012 BIT model, which reads: 'nothing in this treaty shall be construed . . . to preclude a party from applying measures that it considers necessary for the fulfilment of its obligations with respect to the maintenance or restoration of international peace or security, or the protection of its own essential security interests'.
+[9]

-Provisions of this type have been invoked in crisis situations, most notably in the context of the 2001 crisis in Argentina, which saw over 25 investment arbitration proceedings commenced against Argentina in the following years.
-Several of those cases involved claims under the Argentina-US BIT, which contained a provision analogous to the one transcribed above.
-[11]
+Provisions of this type have been invoked in crisis situations, most notably in the context of the 2001 crisis in Argentina, which saw over 25 investment arbitration proceedings commenced against that South American country in the following years.
+Several of these cases involved claims under the Argentina-US BIT, which contained a provision analogous to the one transcribed above.[10]

 The decisions issued interpreting this provision were not particularly uniform, with some tribunals having found that states had a margin of discretion to identify and react to situations involving their security interests without thereby breaching the BIT, while others rejected the notion that those provisions were self-judging.
-Nevertheless, that collection of disparate decisions provides a useful background for subsequent investment disputes, especially as more and more modern bilateral investment treaties specifically clarify that each contracting state reserves for itself the prerogative to consider that a certain situation require certain exceptional protective or responsive measures.
-[12]
+Still, that collection of disparate decisions provides a useful background for subsequent investment disputes, especially as more and more modern bilateral investment treaties specifically clarify that each contracting state reserves for itself the prerogative to consider that a certain situation requires certain exceptional protective or responsive measures.[11]